adelehedrick/csci3055-fall2016-a1/README.md

 You are expected to fill in the function bodies of the functions previously defined in *csci3055u/a1/core.clj* that have `;; YOUR CODE GOES HERE` inside the body.

-If you need to add additional functions to your code, please do so in the area indicated near the top of *csci3055u/a1/core.clj*.
+You will need to add additional functions to your code for marks and to make sure your code doesn't smell, please do so in the area indicated near the top of *csci3055u/a1/core.clj*.

+## The Functions

+I recommend that you do these functions in order.
+They are ordered in such a way to help guide you through the skills you need to complete the final function `free-rooms` at the end.

+### read-file

+This is a warm-up!
+Simply read the contents of the file associated to the argument 'filename' and print the contents to the console.

-## Sample Execution and Output
+#### Sample Execution

-### (defn read-file...

 ```bash
 make read-file